 Tour guide, sales & marketing manager @ Chiang Mai Urban Adventures.
 Follower of Buddhist teachings, lover of nature, Chiang Mai culture, fantastic people, animals, music, and home cooking.

 You’ve likely seen photos of it — even if you didn’t really know what it’s all about.
-The Songkran Festival (or Water Festival) is one of the most famous Thai celebrations and, at first glance, looks like nothing more than a wet and wild party.
+The Songkran Water Festival is one of the most famous Thai celebrations and, at first glance, looks like nothing more than a wet and wild party.
 And yes, that’s kind of true, but the festival is also deeply rooted in tradition and respect.

 Activities start in the early morning, as locals prepare food to be brought to the temples and offered to Buddhist monks.
 Once the offering has been made, the tradition is to pass this kindness to your ancestors — water is poured from a brass bottle onto the ground or around a tree; as a child, my grandmother taught me that all trees carry an angel spirit that will connect us with those who have passed away.